-We understand that students can sometimes feel overwhelmed with the cost of college.
-At NPRC we work to help students reach their educational goals, keeping in mind the financial commitment that accompanies this investment.
-We offer multiple payment options, institutional aid, assistance with the financial aid process, and links to resources and scholarships available in the communities we serve.
-For more information, visit our website at https:// regionalcollegepa.org/cost-and-aid.
-Students are encouraged to email questions regarding charges to their student account information and payment options to billing@rrcnpa.org.
-Questions regarding financial aid should be emailed to financialaid@rrcnpa.org.
-Students may reach either office by calling (814) 230-9010.
+The College understands that students can sometimes feel overwhelmed with the cost of college.
+NPRC works to help students reach their educational goals, keeping in mind the financial commitment that accompanies this investment.
+Multiple payment options, institutional aid, assistance with the financial aid process, and links to resources and scholarships available in the communities served are offered to students.

 Before registering for classes, students are required to complete a Financial Responsibility Agreement in the My NPRC Student Portal.
-Charges for tuition and fees are posted to student accounts at the time of registration.
-They will be available for viewing within the My NPRC Student Portal approximately four weeks prior to the start of the term in which a student is enrolled.
-Notification concerning charges will be sent to student email accounts by the Business Office at that time.
-Charges posted to student accounts are due by the end of the last business day prior to the first day of classes each term and payment arrangements for outstanding balances must also be made by then.
+Charges for tuition are posted to student accounts at the time of registration.
+Charges will be available for viewing within the My NPRC Student Portal after the registration process.
+Charges posted to student accounts are due by the end of the last business day prior to the first day of classes each term, and payment arrangements for outstanding balances must also be made by then.